 swimming pools and

 But, a family swimming pool isn't the only one a child can get into unnoticed.
-More than a quarter (27%) of drownings among children age 4 and under took place at the home of a friend, relative or neighbor.
+Many drownings among young children take place at the home of a friend, relative or neighbor.
 Only some individual states and municipalities have laws requiring pool safety fences; there is no national pool fence law.
 Whenever your child will be in someone else's home, always check for ways your child could access pools and other potential hazards.

 Fact: Fences are the most effective, proven way to prevent drowning of young children.